Summer Fruit and Berry Sangria

 • Bring a medium pot of water to a boil.
 Have a medium bowl of ice water ready on the side.
 Make a small X with a sharp knife on the bottom of two of the peaches.
 Drop them into the boiling water and allow to cook for 30 seconds, then remove them with a spoon (preferably slotted), and drop them into the ice water bath.
 Remove them after about 15 seconds; their skins should be able to be peeled or slipped right off.

 • Pit the peeled peaches and cut them into chunks.
-Place 2 peaches into a food processor or blender with the raspberries and puree.
+Place 2 peaches into a food processor or blender with 1 cup of the raspberries and puree.

 • In a very large pitcher, combine the pureed fruit and 3 tablespoons of pomegranate molasses.
 Refrigerate for 2 hours until very cold.

-• Fill large glasses with ice and serve the sangria over ice, making sure some fruit and mint go into each glass.
+• Fill large glasses with ice, if desired, and serve the sangria over ice, making sure some fruit and mint go into each glass.

 Notes